Melacon/WirelessTransportEmulator/README.md

 # Wireless Transport Emulator

 OpenYuma Wireless Transport Emulator (WTE) is a wireless transport topology emulation with [OpenYuma](https://github.com/OpenClovis/OpenYuma) NETCONF server, based on [ONF TR-532](https://www.opennetworking.org/images/stories/downloads/sdn-resources/technical-reports/TR-532-Microwave-Information-Model-V1.pdf).

 ### Description

 WTE takes as input three files:
  * a JSON topology file, with a specific structure, describing the network to be emulated.
  * a JSON configuration file giving details about the SDN controller information, ranges for the NEs management IP addresses and for the hosts connected to the NEs
  * the XML configuration file based on the YANG models to be used by each emulated Network Element as a startup configuration and an XML file containing the status parameters of the model.
 These two files can be automatically generated using a custom version of the [pyang](https://github.com/mbj4668/pyang) utility, that is available [here](https://github.com/Melacon/pyang-we).

 Each NE is emulated as a docker container and exposes a NETCONF server based on the OpenYuma framework, reflecting an information model based on TR-532 from ONF.
 Links between different NEs, as described in the JSON topology file, are emulated as connections through veth pairs.
 The high-level architecture of the emulator is shown below.

+As extension of Wireless Transport Emulator the java based netconf simulator [NetconfServerSimulator](NetconfServerSimulator/README.md) can be used.

 ![logo](./Architecture.png)